gregscullard/Hedera-Smart-Contracts/cascade-test/README.md

-# Child Contract
+# Cascading contracts

-Shows a contract `MomContract` creating another contract `DaughterContract` when `MomContract` is constructed.

-The example also queries `MomContract` and `DaughterContract` to show the construction was successful
+Shows how different token/contract constructions affect the ability for a contract to manage a token.

 ## Setup environment